pforret/blog.splashing/_topic/city/dakar.md

 ---
 # Dakar

-Dakar , is the capital and largest city of Senegal.
-The city of Dakar proper has a population of 1,030,594, whereas the population of the Dakar  metropolitan area is estimated at 3.94 million in 2021.
-The area around Dakar was colonized in the 15th century.
+Dakar  is the capital and largest city of Senegal.
+The department of Dakar has a population of 1,182,417, whereas the population of the Dakar  metropolitan area is estimated at 3.9 million in 2023.
+The area around Dakar was colonized by the Portuguese in the early 15th century.
 The Portuguese established a presence on the island of Gorée off the coast of Cap-Vert and used it  as a base for the Atlantic slave trade.

 ## Unsplash photos